-Accreditation Council for Occupational Therapy Education 6116 Executive Boulevard, Suite 200 North Bethesda, MD 20852 (301)-652-6611 x2914 www.acoteonline.org
+Accreditation Council for Occupational Therapy Education 7501 Wisconsin Avenue, Suite 510E Bethesda, MD 20814 (301) 652-6611 www.acoteonline.org

 Professional Certification

 Graduates of the Occupational Therapy Assistant Technology Program are awarded the Associate of Applied Science degree.
 Graduates from this accredited program are eligible to sit for the National Certification Examination for the Occupational Therapy Assistant.
 This examination is administered by the National Board of Certification of Occupational Therapy (NBCOT).